 A. Please email us directly at firstname.lastname@example.org with a detailed description or error message that you are receiving (a screenshot image would be helpful!) so we can troubleshoot your problem as soon as possible.

 Q. Can I change information on my application once it has been submitted?

 A. No, once you submit your application, you are unable to go back and change any of the information included.
 If you inaccurately reported information, or if you feel there is an essential component of your application that must be updated, please contact email@example.com.

 Q. How do I submit my two letters of recommendation?

-A. Letters of recommendation are requested and submitted electronically on page 6 of the online application.
-Once the contact information for recommenders is entered, the request will be sent as soon as the student saves his/her progress on the application.
+A. Letters of recommendation are requested and submitted electronically through the online application.
+Once the contact information for a recommender is entered, the request will be sent as soon as the student saves their progress on the application.
 A student does not need to wait to submit the application for the recommendation request to be sent.
 As soon as a student saves the application with the recommenders’ contact information entered, the recommender will receive a unique link to an online recommendation form to complete and submit on behalf of the student.
 Paper recommendations are not accepted on behalf of students.
 Please ensure all contact information is entered correctly for the process to run smoothly.

 Q. How will I know when my recommendations have been submitted?

 A. Once your letter of recommendation has been submitted, both you and your recommender will receive a receipt by email confirming that we received it as part of the application.
 Please know that students will not have access to view the letter of recommendation or its contents.

 Q. When are my letters of recommendation due?